EliasWR/FamilyTree/README.md

-# FamilyTree
+#FamilyTree

-This is a school project created by students at NTNU ålesund. \
+This is a school project created by students at NTNU Ålesund. \
 Institusjonsnummer: 194 \
 Emnekode: AIS1002_1 \
 Emnetittel: Objektorientert programmering og algoritmer \